tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 # Practical Implementation Of Match Geometry Effect

-## Example 4 : Placeholder Transaction in Login Input Field
+## Example 4: Placeholder Transaction in Login Input Field

 Credit: [Kevsoft](https://www.youtube.com/watch?v=KPYN6sjWvlA&t=313s) + my input :)

 ![](./../resources/match-geometry-effect.7.gif)

-Let's try to create input item that can be used in login or registration or any other form.
-Here we want to animate the `TextField` placeholder transaction from bottom to top when we start editing and revert back if end editing.
+Let's try to create input items that can be used in login or registration or any other form.
+Here we want to animate the `TextField` placeholder transaction from bottom to top when we start editing and revert if end editing.

-Some of other animation handling with match geometry effect
+Some of the other animation handlings with match geometry effect

-- Placeholder of `TextField` transactoin from bottom to up
+- Placeholder of `TextField` transaction from bottom to up
 - `TextField` selection highlight

-In this eample we create `ZStack` where we place `Text` (this act as placeholder for TextField) and `TextField` with no placeholder value.
-So this `Text` and `TextField` on top of each other.
+In this example, we create `ZStack` where we place `Text` (this acts as a placeholder for TextField) and `TextField` with no placeholder value.
+So this `Text` and `TextField` are on top of each other.
 Because of no placeholder text in `TextField` we see `Text` behind the `TextField`.
 When we select the `TextField` for editing  we remove the background `Text` and add it to VStack above `TextField`

 ```swift
 struct LoginInputView: View {